 Search Features

 Nested/scoped queries.
 This feature provides the ability to search for a specific author, specific affiliation, etc. There are different fields (per content type) that require content scoping.
 Some fields require additional sub scoping within a scoped query.
 For example, within a scoped reference query, it is also possible to search for a specific author (within that reference) and even a within a specific author within a reference, to search for a specific given name or surname.
-While the CIP might specify additional fields as needing to support sorting, the following fields were actually used in the examined queries.

 Cores

 Auth